Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Online savings.
 Expect an APY of at least 0.4%, and rest assured that your deposits are insured by the FDIC.

 - Online CDs.
-Term lengths range from six month to five years, with APYs of 2.20% to 3.00%.
+Term lengths range from one to five years, with APYs of 0.6% to 0.75%.
 Choose whether to receive interest payments directly or add them to the principal.

 - CD ladders.
 Invest your cash across multiple CDs with staggered term lengths.
 When one CD ends, your money is reinvested into another with a longer term and higher interest rate.
 Regular opportunities to reinvest your cash means less risk of getting stuck with a weak rate.

 How does Citizens Access compare to other banks or services?Citizens Access doesn’t support ATMs or branch locations, unlike industry giants you’re used to seeing in your neighborhood.
 It doesn’t offer debit cards or checks, because it’s designed to help you meet your savings goals, not spend cash..
 While most banks curate a suite of banking products, from checking to loans to investments, Citizens Access homes in on just digital savings.

 The bank launched in 2018, so it’s relatively new.
 Parent company Citizens Bank, however, ranks 21st on the FDIC’s list of the top 50 commercial banks and savings institutions and has been around for almost 150 years.

 - Competitive APYs.
 You’ll earn 0.4% APY with Citizens Access Bank — an interest rate that’s on par with even bigger online banks.